Quick reference guide

 The information in the quick reference usually can’t be single sourced, since it’s not just an excerpt from the docs but rather a more briefly written summary or depiction of the entire system.
 As a result, many times it seems like yet another deliverable technical writers don’t have time to write.
 But for the best user experience, the quick reference guide shouldn’t be skipped because it provides incalculable value to users.

 Distilling large amounts of information into concisely worded titles, summaries, headings, mini-TOCs, and topic sentences can facilitate information consumption and comprehension.
-Quick reference guides take the principle of distillation to another level by compressing the system as a whole into a bite-sized deliverable.
+Quick reference guides take the principle of distillation to another level by compressing the whole system into a bite-sized information deliverable.

 I’ll grant that the task is probably impossible for technical material.
 Still, the attempt is worthwhile and the philosophy remains the same.
-Quick reference guides teach each us how to use this manual in 5 minutes rather than 5 hours.
+Quick reference guides teach each us how to use the system in 5 minutes rather than 5 hours.
 It’s a philosophy of simplification and linguistic efficiency.

 Don’t be deceived by the brevity and scope of the quick reference guide.
 In wrangling with layout, scope, and concision to create this guide, you might spend several days writing just one page.
-But when you’re done, you can practically frame it.
+But when you’re done, you can practically frame the result.

 Sample quick reference guides